JustinePile/python-challenge/README.md

 * The total number of votes each candidate won
 * The winner of the election based on popular vote

+*PyBank and PyPoll each have thier own directory with a python script, a Resources directory that has the CSV data, and an analysis directory that contains that a text file with the scripts results*

+### Directory structure
+PyBank/
+├─ main.py
+├─ Resources/
+│  ├─ budget_data.csv
+├─ analysis/
+│  ├─ PyBank.txt
+PyPoll/
+├─ main.py
+├─ analysis/
+│  ├─ PyPoll.txt
+├─ Resources/
+│  ├─ election_data.csv

 ![Screenshot](https://i.imgur.com/y9Bmgsb.png)